top of page

 Cala Estreta

 If you really like a beach with no tan lines, then the next beach up the coast will tick all the boxes.
-It’s situated in the Cap Roig national park and no development is permitted.
-There are two main naturist beaches close to the Villa and Cala Estreta is one of them.
+It’s also situated in the Cap Roig national park and no development is permitted.
+There are two main naturist beaches close to the Villa Cala Estreta and Ill Roja.
 There are no lifeguards or facilities here, so come prepared with a picnic and water for the day.

 Calella de Palafrugell